Mohammad Kamrul Hassan

-Md Kamrul Hassan is a Bangladesh Army officer and former additional director general of operations of Rapid Action Battalion.
+Md Kamrul Hassan is a Bangladesh Army officer and former additional director general of operations of the Rapid Action Battalion.

 Career

 In 2012, Hasan was the commanding officer of the Rapid Action Battalion-10.
-In 2013, he was part of the management committee of 8th Bangladesh Games.
+In 2013, he was part of the management committee of the 8th Bangladesh Games.

-From 2013 to 2014, Hasan served as the Operational Officer of Bangladeshi Contingent in United Nations–African Union Mission in Darfur.
-He served as Defence Advisor at the Bangladesh High Commission in India.
+From 2013 to 2014, Hasan served as the operational officer of the Bangladeshi contingent of the United Nations–African Union Mission in Darfur.
+He served as defence advisor at the Bangladesh High Commission in India.
 From 10 June 2015 to 20 December 2016, Hasan was the member secretary of the Army Golf Club.
-He had replaced Lieutenant colonel Md Mahbubul Islam and was replaced by Lieutenant colonel Muhammad Nurul Kabir.
+He had replaced Lieutenant Colonel Md Mahbubul Islam and was replaced by Lieutenant Colonel Muhammad Nurul Kabir.

-As the commanding officer of the Rapid Action Battalion-11, Hasan detained Islamist terrorists of Neo JMB’s Sarwar-Tamim group.
-He detained suspected terrorists from Narisingdi District.
+As the commanding officer of the Rapid Action Battalion-11, Hasan detained Islamist terrorists of Neo JMB's Sarwar-Tamim group.
+He detained suspected terrorists from Narsingdi District.
 He detained eight suspected members of Jama'atul Mujahideen Bangladesh from Narayanganj District and Comilla District.
 His unit investigated the murder of Tanwir Muhammad Taqi.

-In May 2021, Hasan was the director of 58th battalion of Border Guard Bangladesh.
+In May 2021, Hasan was the director of the 58th battalion of Border Guard Bangladesh.

-Hasan was promoted to colonel and appointed as additional director general of operations of the Rapid Action Battalion in June 2022 replacing Colonel KM Azad.
-On 10 December 2021, the U.S. Department of the Treasury added Azad to its Specially Designated Nationals (SDN) list under the Global Magnistsky Act for engaging in serious human rights abuses relating to his tenure at RAB.
+Hasan was promoted to colonel and appointed as additional director general of operations of the Rapid Action Battalion in June 2022, replacing Colonel KM Azad.
+On 10 December 2021, the U.S. Department of the Treasury added Azad to its Specially Designated Nationals (SDN) list under the Global Magnitsky Act for engaging in serious human rights abuses relating to his tenure at RAB.

-In May 2023, Hasan was replaced by Colonel Mahbub Alam as additional director general of operations of the Rapid Action Battalion according to Commander Khandaker Al Moin as he returned to Bangladesh Army.
+In May 2023, Hasan was replaced by Colonel Mahbub Alam as additional director general of operations of the Rapid Action Battalion, according to Commander Khandaker Al Moin, as he returned to the Bangladesh Army.

+After the fall of the Sheikh Hasina-led Awami League government, Hasan was detained and charged with crimes against humanity at the International Crimes Tribunal-1.